Hospitality

 Seattle, Washington

-The industry’s current practice of separating fee oriented management activities from property ownership, along with its continuing consolidation and reorganization following significant merger and acquisition activity and increasing product segmentation, creates a unique opportunity to selectively purchase hotel properties in both urban and resort locations.
-These developments enable investors to control prime assets which typically trade infrequently.
-Additionally, despite the growth of large, publicly held international investment and operating companies in the hospitality sector, hotel ownership remains highly fragmented in many markets.
 Prescott considers investment in strong hotel properties that benefit from sound competitive, locational and operating characteristics as well as assets that have attractive fundamental attributes but will significantly increase in value through market repositioning or redevelopment.
-The participation of capable operating management with a meaningful financial commitment and significant experience in the relevant sector of the hospitality market is a prerequisite to Prescott’s participation in hotel and resort investments.
+The participation of capable operating management with a meaningful financial commitment and significant experience in the relevant sector of the hospitality market is crucial and a prerequisite to Prescott’s participation in hotel and resort investments.
 In hospitality investments, Prescott is especially attentive to opportunities to acquire portfolios of assets, particularly in circumstances where such acquisitions may support or complement specific strategic and operating objectives.